KygoSkyrus/skychat/NOTES.md

 ## IMPORTANT NOTE:whenever you try to add orderBy make sure that indexing is enabled in firestore

+# done
+- make sure username is unique

 # NOTE : connection are only made when user sends someone a text
-- make sure username is unique
 - ALWAYS in your app add how the app works,,
 - in this one , on any corner show the feature your provide , like security, functionalities etc